Strawberries alleviate joint pain in obese adults

 P3G is also found in red wine.
 It comes from the pigment in the grapes.
 I cover the red wine / resveratrol – Mediterranean diet connections in these articles:

 The hard science of the amazing healing potential of strawberries

 Strawberries are serious science.
 Another 2017 study in the Annals of the New York Academy of Sciences comes from an international team of researchers in Italy, Mexico, and Spain.
 Here are their findings:

 - The consumption of strawberries has been related to the maintenance of well-being and the prevention of several chronic diseases, owing to the high contents of antioxidants and phytochemicals (plant chemicals) present in the fruit.

 - Strawberry phenolics (chemical compounds) are able to exert anti-inflammatory, anticarcinogenic (fights cancer), antiproliferative (stop cancer cells from spreading and multiplying), and antiatherosclerotic (beneficial effects in helping to prevent heart disease and stroke) activities.(4)

 Strawberries as super anti-inflammatory, anti-oxidant, even antibiotic

-In the journal Food and chemical toxicology, the same researchers from Italy, Mexico, Spain and Ecuador’s leading universities published their findings on the health benefits of strawberries even in the most toxic environment.
+In the journal Food and Chemical Toxicology, (5) the same researchers from Italy, Mexico, Spain and Ecuador’s leading universities published their findings on the health benefits of strawberries even in the most toxic environment.
 Here is what they wrote: